beetbox/beets/docs/plugins/lastgenre.rst

 In addition to running automatically on import, the plugin can also run manually from the command line.
 Use the command ``beet lastgenre [QUERY]`` to fetch genres for albums matching a certain query.

+To disable automatic genre fetching on import, set the ``auto`` config option to false.